-There are many things to consider when getting started on an influencer marketing campaign like how to find influencers, how to choose an influencer to work with, and what information to share with them in your partnership.
+There are many things to consider when getting started on an influencer marketing campaign like what are influencers, how to find influencers, how to choose an influencer to work with, and what information to share with them in your partnership.

 In this post, we’ll focus on influencer marketing on Instagram and how to get started with your very own campaign.